tembo-io/website/docusaurus/blog/2024-01-00-geospatial-stack/index.md

 ![extensions](./extensions.png 'extensions')

 We wanted to showcase some interesting content, so please join us on a journey to Africa!
-Stick around to the end, where we lay out transferrable workflows to the human condition.
+Stick around to the end, where we will share insights that might be applicable to your personal use case.

 Check out the source code<SOURCE CODE PATH> and follow along interactively!